Most refugee claimants live freely in Canada for their entire refugee claim process. Only a small number are arrested and detained (held in custody).

 Identity

 CBSA will ask you for evidence to prove your identity.
-Sometimes they look at social media, visa applications, or information from other countries.
+Sometimes they look at your social media, visa applications, or information from other countries.

 Danger to the public